 We’re not told here why Jesus spent all of his time in prayer.
 We do know his refreshment was always and only found in his communion with God.
 He didn’t fret when the temporal demands of the crowd drowned out his attempts to teach them eternal truths.
 He simply, calmly adjusted his expectations to what providence revealed and pulled back from catering to people’s fleshly demands.
 He took advantage of an opportunity to spend time with his father in prayer.
 J. C. Ryle said, “Few professing Christians strive to imitate Christ in the matter of private devotions.
 There’s plenty of hearing, reading, talking, visiting, teaching, but is there a correct proportion of private prayer?
 Are believing men and women sufficiently careful to be frequently alone with God?
 These are humbling and heart-searching questions, but we will find it useful to give them an answer.
 Most successful workmen in the Lord’s vineyard are those who, like their master, are often and much upon their knees.”
 That’s well said.

 If you find that you’re just having a hard time, just struggling, working and it’s just tearing you apart, take some time to stop and sharpen the axe before you go down to chop that tree down again.
 Sharpening the axe means getting alone with God.
 Get down on your knees.
 Maybe the frustration is with divine purpose, so you will stop striving and you’ll be spiritually refreshed in God.
 Because, like Jesus, for us, God is our great reward.
-There is only spiritual refreshment found in God—not in any other thing.
+There is only spiritual refreshment found in God, not in any other thing.
 God is the source of all of his satisfaction, contentment, energy, strength, joy.
 The same thing with us—we’re found in him, right?
 He went forth from prayer energized from that time alone with his Father.
 And, beloved, that’s what he has given to us as well.
 That is the very essence of eternal life.
 John 17:3, “that they may know you the only true God and Jesus Christ whom you’ve sent.”
 Look, ours is the enjoyment of that gift.
 When we come to Jesus for complete cleansing, when we obey Jesus for full restoration to God the Father in his way, in his time, we have the privilege then of finding spiritual refreshment just like Jesus did with God alone in prayer.
 Let us, like Jesus did, draw with confidence near to the throne of grace, that we may receive mercy and find grace to help in our time of need.
 That’s our spiritual birthright.
-There is so much more we could talk about.
-Let’s close, though, in prayer.